 Our robust clinical rotation allows you the opportunity to work with patients of all acuity levels including concentrations in pediatric, cardiac, and non-cardiac thoracic specialties.
 Our clinical coordinators work to provide you with a supervised introduction to clinical experiences, relying heavily on our excellent faculty to mentor students as they gain independence, critical thinking, and autonomy.
 You’ll exceed the minimum clinical hours by 50-100% prior to graduation.

-The DNP-NA program is a 38.5 credit course of study which can be completed in 36 months of full-time attendance.
+The DNP-NA program is a full-time, 38.5 credit course of study which can be completed in 36 months.

 Penn Nursing’s DNP-NA program is fully accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The Master of Science in Nurse Anesthesia (MSN) program (not currently offered) received a 10-year accreditation on October 16, 2016.
 The entry to practice Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA) degree was approved by the COA in January 2016.
 The completion DNP degree and distance education options were approved in June 2016.